darklaunch/darklaunch.com/blog/2010/02/04/rhythmbox-unable-to-find-or-create-trash-directory-fixed.md

         <div>
             anonymous &ndash; Jun 6, 2017
             <div>
-                <p>but the disk i mount is exact a fat or extfat. no security user id sets. still the problem present there. how do i do with ?</p>
+but the disk i mount is exact a fat or extfat. no security user id sets. still the problem present there. how do i do with ?
             </div>
         </div>
     </li>